Skip to main content

 What Is Critical Illness Cover?

-Critical illness insurance pays out a lump sum if you're diagnosed with one of the serious illnesses or conditions specified in your policy.
-Unlike life insurance which only pays on death, critical illness cover pays out while you're still alive, helping with treatment costs, lost income, and lifestyle adjustments.
+Critical illness insurance pays out a lump sum if you are diagnosed with one of the serious illnesses or conditions specified in your policy.
+Unlike life insurance, which only pays on death, critical illness cover pays out while you are still alive, helping with treatment costs, lost income, and lifestyle adjustments when work may be impossible.

 Key Benefits